ikx/PySNP/README.markdown

     import pySNP

 Anything in the list above that is marked _"Required"_, the value of it can go directly inside quotations inside the function call.
 They NEED to be in the order listed above.

+Example:

+    pySNP.snRegister('requiredSIG', 'requiredTITLE')

+Anything in the list above that is marked _"Optional"_, the value of it goes after the paramater and equal (=) sign in quoatations.

+Example:

+    pySNP.snRegister('requiredSIG', 'requiredTITLE', password='optionalPASS', icon='optionalICON')

 ### TODO:
 * move into class